Stir frying: Effects on nutritional value

 Stir frying can affect the nutritional value of vegetables.
 Fat content is increased because of the additional oil, and anti-oxidants are preserved better than by boiling.

 Writers extol the quick cooking at high heat for retaining color, texture, and nutritional value.
 One study compared the effects of boiling, steaming, and stir frying on bamboo shoots.
 Boiling and steaming decreased the amount of protein, soluble sugar, ash, and total free amino acids by more than one-third.
 Stir-frying bamboo shoots increased their fat content by 528.57% due to the addition of oil.
 With 78.9% retention, stir frying preserved significantly more vitamin C than boiling.
 Taking into consideration the total retention of nutrients, the study concluded that stir frying is the method best suited for bamboo shoots.
 Similar results were found for stir frying red peppers.

 Another study examined the nutritional value of broccoli after five common cooking techniques: steaming, boiling, microwaving, stir-frying and stir-frying followed by deep frying.
 The study found that the two most common methods of home cooking in China, stir-frying and stir-frying combined with deep frying in soybean oil, resulted in a much greater loss of chlorophyll, soluble protein, soluble sugar and vitamin C. The method which affected these values the least was steaming.
 Stir frying for five minutes and stir frying combined with boiling caused the highest loss of glucosinolates, which according to this study are best preserved by steaming.
 A study performed by the Spanish National Research Counsel stir-fried the broccoli for only three minutes and thirty seconds and found that nutritional value of these broccoli samples varied depending on which cooking oil was used.
 Comparing these results to an uncooked sample, the study found that phenolics and vitamin C were reduced more than glucosinolates and minerals.
 Stir-frying with soybean, peanut, safflower or extra virgin olive oil did not reduce glucosinolates, and broccoli stir-fried with extra virgin olive oil or sunflower oil had vitamin C levels similar to uncooked broccoli.
 These levels were significantly lower with other edible oils.

 Stir frying is not without health risks.
-Recent studies show that heterocyclic amines and polycyclic aromatic hydrocarbons are formed by stir frying meat at very high temperatures.
+Recent studies show that heterocyclic amines and polycyclic aromatic hydrocarbons are formed by cooking meat at very high temperatures.
 These chemicals may cause DNA changes that may contribute to increased risk of cancer.